wrightedu/EsportsPCs/README.md

 ## Other Configuration

 - When everything above is done, go to Task Manager > Startup and disable everything except for Discord
+- Remove all desktop icons except for the MOSS folder and Recycle Bin